 Yang hopes that CDCS will produce both deeply theoretical scholarship and publicly accessible knowledge that could inform policy debates, be used as teaching material in colleges and high schools, and offer the general public tools to make sense of technology and the world around us.

-As part of its commitment to public scholarship, CDCS will launch an online magazine called The Digital Radical (Submissions are currently open!), to feature stories of individuals and collectives whose diverse experiences may help us re-envision our digital futures.
+As part of its commitment to public scholarship, CDCS will launch an online magazine called The Digital Radical, to feature stories of individuals and collectives whose diverse experiences may help us re-envision our digital futures.

 “What does it mean to think radically about culture and society?”
 Yang says.
 “One way of achieving some such radical thinking is by listening to people’s stories about their experiences with the digital.
 By fashioning human experiences, stories fashion community and society.”